 - lunchmeats containing nitrates

-- red wine (which can contain two often implicated chemicals: tannins and
+- red wine (which can contain two often implicated chemicals: tannins and sulfites)

 If you are unsure whether any foods trigger your headaches, keep a headache diary.
 Note any headaches that follow ingestion of certain foods.

 Make sure you are eating regularly.
-Skipping meals can cause low blood
+Skipping meals can cause low blood sugar and headaches.

-activity can help.
+Stay physically active.
+If your headaches are caused by stress, physical activity can help.
 Before starting any exercise routine, check with your doctor to make sure it’s safe and appropriate for you to do so.

 Several herbs and supplements that claim help with headaches inlcude: